ricab/scope_guard/docs/design.md

 using std::string rather than char[], vector instead of plain arrays, or lambdas instead of functions.
 As in those cases, it is negligible and almost always worth it.
 In the rare occasions where measuring shows that price to be significant, a scope guard is not the right tool.
+The concept of scope guard always proposes wrapping as a means of avoiding repetition and corner-case pitfalls.
 If you can't pay the price of a function wrapping, you should probably take the care to ensure manual function calls in every scope exit path rather than using a scope guard to begin with.

 ### Conditional `noexcept`